hvdwolf/XFytTweaker/README.md

 * eliminates feedback during the call if you have OK Google anywhere enabled (thanks to @gtxaspec) This must/can be configured from the Settings (sub)screens.

-This module can replace the custom key mod mod from Gustden.
+This module can and should replace the custom key mod mod from Gustden.

 Please help to translate in your own language: see bottom of this page.